canonical/chisel-docs/docs/how-to/install-pro-packages.md

 If the system is using the [Pro client] and the services are enabled, the credentials will be automatically picked up from `/etc/apt/auth.conf.d/`.
-However, the default permissions of the credentials file(s) need to be changed so that Chisel can read it.
+However, you must change the default permissions of the credentials file(s) so that Chisel can read it.

 ```sh